Worship & Tech at Connect Church

 During this step, you'll get used to our systems and ways of doing things, such as:

-✓ Learn how to use Planning Center Online, our online worship portal
+✓ Learn how to use Planning Center Online, our online worship portal and other apps that help in preparation.

 ✓ Use in-ear monitors and our digital monitoring system